Published June 2020

 Forget the red stuff.
 Or that bowl of white liquid you’re pretty sure is just flour and sad frozen fish.
 And that ‘clams only’ nonsense?
 No thanks.
 Around these parts we take our chowder seriously.
 We’re talking steaming bowls of fresh seafood drowning in savoury broth, soft pieces of potato and anything else the chef feels inspired to toss in the pot.
 A freshly baked roll to dunk in the bowl?
 You bet.

 We know we’re spoiled being right on the coast and all, so we want to spread the seaside love.
-Try the chowder at any of these spots and you won’t leave disappointed (or hungry, for that matter).
+Try the chowder at any of these spots and you won’t leave disappointed (or hungry!)
 It’s part of what makes New Brunswick so quintessentially East Coast.
-So go ahead, hop on the chowder train and see where it takes you...
+So, go ahead, hop on the chowder train and see where it takes you...

 Take sides in a chowder war.
 Both spots in this Bay of Fundy village claim to have the world’s best.
 And they’re probably both right.
 We’ll let you pick the winner...

-🥄 The Loch Pub & Grill, Village of Harvey
+🥄 Tipsy Tails Bar & Grill, Village of Alma

 🥄 Quai Aboiteau Wharf Restaurant & Bar, Village of Cap-Pelé

-It kinda makes sense that the place known for being one of the East’s best beach towns also has supreme chowder, but we’ll say it anyway.
+It kinda goes without saying that the place known for being one of the East’s best beach towns would also have supreme chowder, but we’re saying it anyway!
 Head here for live music, crazy sunsets, and unbelievable seafood.

 🥄 La Terrasse à Steve, Miscou Island